Stephen Ákos: A loyal oligarch

 When his namesake son's wedding took place in Diósgyőr in February 1303, Stephen Ákos was still a loyal partisan of Wenceslaus.
 When the cathedral chapter of Eger complaint to the royal court that Stephen unlawfully seized their lands, Wenceslaus reproved his courtier in his royal charter issued on 5 May 1303, and urged Stephen to stop dominations and the unlawful takeovers of church lands.
 Perhaps this contradiction could have led Stephen to left Wladislaus' alliance, whose domestic support was otherwise drastically reduced by that time.
 Stephen Ákos acknowledged Charles I as his monarch in his document issued on 5 April 1304.
 Wenceslaus, left Hungary in summer 1304, taking the Holy Crown with him.
 It is plausible that Stephen participated in the war against Bohemia in the autumn of 1304, when Charles I and Rudolph III of Austria jointly invaded the kingdom.
+According to the contemporary Chronicle of Osterhofen (Chronicon Osterhoviense), both Ivan Kőszegi and Stephen Ákos were present in the coronation of another pretender Otto in December 1305.
 Stephen Ákos and his eldest son, Nicholas were present at the Diet of Rákos on 10 October 1307, which confirmed Charles' claim to the throne.
 Thereafter he retired from politics, gradually lost influence in the royal court.
 He participated in the Diet of 1313.
 There, Judge royal John Csák referred to him as "former" palatine.
 Stephen Ákos died in 1315.
 Soon after, his sons rebelled against Charles and their province had collapsed in the subsequent years.